chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

 toc: true
 ---

-Say you use an image scanning tool like Grype or Docker Scout to determine what, if any, vulnerabilities are present within a given Chainguard Image.
-Chainguard Images typically report few or zero CVEs, but some Images — typically our Production Images, which consist of older versions of a given software and are therefore prone to vulnerabilities — may report more.
+When you're checking to determine what vulnerabilities, if any, are present in a Chainguard Image, you may be using an image scanning tool like Grype or Docker Scout.
+Chainguard Images typically report few or zero CVEs, but when older versions of software are included in a given Image, a scanner may report more.
+Not all vulnerabilities are equal, and it may not be immediately clear whether a CVE found within a given Chainguard Image is likely to cause security issues in your software.
+Scanners can also misreport vulnerabilities found in Chainguard Images; they may return false positives that have, in reality, been fixed.

-It may not be immediately clear to users whether a CVE found within a given Chainguard Image is likely to cause security issues in their software.
-After all, scan results can include [false positives](/chainguard/chainguard-images/scanners/false-results/), or true positives may be removed from later versions of the Image.
 To help demystify the nature of CVEs within Chainguard Images, we've created a self-service [Security Advisories page](https://images.chainguard.dev/security) that lists every security advisory published for Chainguard Images.
 Having this information available allows you to view whether Chainguard is aware of a specific vulnerability reported to exist within a Chainguard Image and whether we've mitigated or are planning to mitigate the CVE.

 This guide outlines how you can use Chainguard's Security Advisories to learn more about the status of a CVE within a given package.
-It will walk through  practical example of discovering a vulnerability in a Production Chainguard Image, searching for Security Advisories associated with this vulnerability, and then comparing the original Image with a later version.
+It will walk through a practical example of discovering a vulnerability in a Chainguard Image, searching for Security Advisories associated with this vulnerability, and then comparing the original Image with a later version.

 ## Prerequisites